 ReBoot - Latrobe, Gippsland region

-This is an early intervention project providing intensive support to up to 30 young people aged 10 to 14 years with a demonstrated risk of engaging with the criminal justice system or with current engagement in low-level offending.
+This is an early intervention project providing intensive support to young people aged 10 to 14 years with a demonstrated risk of engaging with the criminal justice system or with current engagement in low-level offending.

 Ballarat Youth Crime Prevention Project - Ballarat, Grampians region

-This project provides intensive support to up to 40 recidivist young people aged 10 to 17 years by bringing together the case workers they have had involvement with as part of a Multi-Agency Support Team.
+This project provides intensive support young people aged 10 to 17 years by bringing together the case workers they have had involvement with as part of a Multi-Agency Support Team.

 Broadmeadows Community Youth Justice Alliance - Hume, North West Metropolitan region